 “To add insult to injury, next morning Ned pinched the constable’s uniform and made Mrs. Devine accompany him to Mass.”

-When old Jack finally did meet his maker, the newspapers of the day reported that he had indeed surpassed his centenary.
-The Melbourne Argus reported on Monday, June 20, 1955 that one of Wimmera’s earliest pioneers, John Clancy, had died aged 101.
+When old Jack finally did meet his maker, the newspapers of the day reported that he had indeed had surpassed his centenary.
+The Melbourne Argus reported on Monday, June 20, 1955 that one of Wimmera’s earliest pioneers, John Clancy, had died, aged 101.

 Subscribe to the latest Time Gents’ stories